github/docs/content/get-started/quickstart/hello-world.md

 You can make and save changes to the files in your repository.
 On {% data variables.product.product_name %}, saved changes are called commits.
 Each commit has an associated commit message, which is a description explaining why a particular change was made.
 Commit messages capture the history of your changes so that other contributors can understand what you’ve done and why.

-1. Click the `README.md` file.
+1. Under the readme-edits branch you created, click the `README.md` file.
-1. Click {% octicon "pencil" aria-label="The edit icon" %} to edit the file.
+2. Click {% octicon "pencil" aria-label="The edit icon" %} to edit the file.
 3. In the editor, write a bit about yourself.
+Play around with [Markdown](https://www.markdownguide.org/cheat-sheet/) if you like.
 4. In the **Commit changes** box, write a commit message that describes your changes.
 5. Click **Commit changes**.